Particle Number Conservation and Block Structures in Matrix Product States: Basic Operations on Block-Structured Matrix Products States

 Many operations on MPS can be performed either left-to-right or right-to-left, and in general, both versions are required.
 Here we state right-to-left procedures, as their description is notationally more compact.
 Apart from the notation, however, all left-to-right procedures are performed analogously.

 Alg.~\ref{alg:innerprod} describes the scheme for computing the inner product of two elements of $\cF^K_N$ in block-sparse MPS format, each of which may be of arbitrary ranks.
-The scheme consists of a right-to-left procedure that successively contracts the blocks of corresponding size.
+The scheme consists of a right-to-left procedure that successively contracts the blocks of corresponding size. {Note that in each step, one ultimately constructs the partial representation mapping $\rmapgtr{k}{j}{\rep{X}}$ where $j \in \cS_{k,n}, n \in \cK_k$.
+This, and its left-to-right counterpart $\rmapless{k}{j}{\rep{X}}$, is then given in a block-diagonal form, which can be exploited in the construction of subproblems in the DMRG algorithm discussed in Sec.~\ref{sec:itermethods}.}

 In Alg.~\ref{alg:QR}, we demonstrate the procedure for orthogonalizing from right to left, resulting in a right-orthogonal tensor.
 The method for bringing the tensor into its right-orthogonal TT-SVD representation, as described in Alg.~\ref{alg:SVD}, follows a similar pattern.
 Here, the input tensor needs to be given in left-orthogonal format (to which one transforms analogously to Alg.~\ref{alg:QR}), singular value decompositions of joined blocks are computed from right to left, and the singular values in each step are stored.
 These singular values are used to truncate the ranks of the tensor based on the the estimates in \cite{Oseledets:2011:TT,Grasedyck:2010:HierarchicalSVD}.
 Alg.~\ref{alg:svdthresh} summarizes this procedure, where the smallest singular values are selected such that they do not exceed the upper bound on the truncation error $\varepsilon$.
 The rows and columns of the corresponding blocks are then deleted.
 A similar procedure can be used for truncation to given ranks.
 Note that if the error threshold $\varepsilon$ is chosen too large, it is possible that the whole tensor is truncated to zero.
 This means that zero is actually the best low rank approximation to the given tensor.
 In the present context, we want to avoid this anomaly, since the zero tensor is physically meaningless (we emphasize that it does not represent the vacuum state).
 As long as $\varepsilon < \norm{\ten x}$ in Alg.~\ref{alg:svdthresh}, this cannot occur.

 \begin{remark}[Optimality] If the standard TT-SVD is unique, for each $k$, it differs from the block-sparse TT-SVD representation produced by Algorithm \ref{alg:SVD} only by the ordering of singular values.
 In particular, when the entries of the diagonal matrices $\Sigma_{k,n}$, $n \in \cK_k$ are ordered by size, the optimality properties \eqref{eq:ttsvdquasiopt} of the TT-SVD truncation hold also in this setting. \end{remark}